raspberrypi/style-guide/README.md

 Oxford commas should be used throughout; they resolve ambiguity and should be used elsewhere for consistency. *We photographed the components, a sandwich, and a magnet.*

 Hyphenate two or more modifiers before a noun unless the first adjective modifies the complete noun phrase. *The moderators are fascist-robot enthusiasts.
 The moderators are fascist robot enthusiasts.* Do not hyphenate adjectival compounds which begin with adverbs ending -ly. *A gorgeously constructed computer*.
+Add a hyphen on the end of multiple items that are joined to another word in this way e.g. 'a 12- and 15-month subscription is available', 'full- and part-time jobs'.
 Be sure to differentiate between hyphens (n-dashes) and dashes (m-dashes).

 Do not use apostrophes in abbreviated plurals: *PCs, BGAs*.
 Apostrophes may be used when an abbreviation is turned into a verb, although it is best practice to avoid doing this altogether: *My mother won't stop IM'ing me.*